billba/react-style/README.md

 All these versions of `bar.ts` are functionally equivalent.

 [location.ts](./src/actions/location.ts) is a typical actions file.
-It exports `LocationAction` as well as the helper type `Location` which is used in `bar.ts` above.
+It defines a group of actions as well as the helper type `Location` which is used in `bar.ts` above.
 If `Location` were used elsewhere in the app it might make more sense to put it somewhere else.
 An actions file should be just for types used in actions and reducers.

 [redux.ts](./src/redux.ts) is the opinionated source of all things Redux for this project.
 It creates a store and exports:
 * `AppAction` and `AppState`